sp0x/onion-pi/README.md

 There should be one line starting with `inet` or `inet6` stating the current IP.

-Now try to connect to your zwiebelkuchen via SSH:
+Now try to connect to your gogoonion via SSH:

     $ ssh pi@<IP-OF-YOUR-RASPBERRY-PI>